zoltraks/hokey-stereo-test/docs/README.md

 # Conslusions

-1) HOKEY gra za cicho i to nie -6 dB, ale raczej -10 dB
+1) HOKEY plays too quietly, and not -6 dB, but rather -10 dB

-2) HOKEY jest rozstrojony, bo jest prawdopodobnie przeznaczony dla maszyny NTSC, co w połączeniu z maszyną PAL daje przesunięcie częstotliwości na nieco wyższe
+2) HOKEY is out of tune because it is probably intended to be used in NTSC machine, which, when combined with a PAL machine, results in a frequency shift to slightly higher frequencies (450 Hz vs 440 Hz)

-3) HOKEY nie odgrywa najwyższych częstotliwości szumów
+3) HOKEY plays in inverted phase

-4) HOKEY ma jakieś bugi w generowaniu czystego tonu (ale może być to wynikiem punktu drugiego)
+4) HOKEY does not play the highest noise frequencies (distortion $8, divisor $00)

-5) HOKEY gra w odwróconej fazie dla zniekształcenia $A (pure tone)
+5) HOKEY has errors in generating a clean tone (might be a result of point two)

 # Downloads